See the next 10 Questions on Personal Injury Claims

-Remember, when you order our Virginia personal injury information package, you get a great big FREE package of information and goodies, and our non-boring, non-lawyer-like consumer newsletter, all of which is designed to make you a smarter consumer BEFORE you talk to that adjuster, hire a lawyer or sign any forms.
+Remember, when you order one of our consumer information packages (on personal injury/car accidents, medical malpractice, or long-term disability), you get a FREE, no-obligation mailing right to your door with the tools you need to make smart choices with your legal case.
+Plus, you'll get our non-boring, non-lawyer-like consumer newsletter, all of which is designed to make you a smarter consumer BEFORE you talk to that adjuster, hire a lawyer or sign any forms.

 It's that simple.

-You can always call our office and speak to Laura or Terry for fastest ordering or to have an opportunity to speak directly to Ben Glass.
-Call 703-591-9829.
+You can always call our main office in Fairfax, VA, and speak to one of our assistants for fastest ordering or to arrange an appointment with one of our attorneys.
+Call 703-584-7277.

 Virginia consumers have come to understand that most lawyer advertising is bad for consumers.
 Bad, because most lawyer ads don't provide any really USEFUL information.
 I blame the bar associations who seem to want lawyers to not advertise at all and I blame those lawyers who play the "your pain is my gain" game.
 Shame on your both!